Fashion Fluid: Pop-up boutique aims to help LGBTQ youth express their true selves

 SALT LAKE CITY (ABC4 Utah) – For LGBTQ youth, being able to express your gender and sexual identity isn’t always easy.
-Some may not have the support, means, resources, or access to the type of clothing that makes them feel like who they really are.
+Some may not have the support, means, resources, or access to the type of clothing for them to show who they really are.

-“They don’t always have the resources to buy themselves clothes, or sometimes their parents won’t support them in buying clothes that match their gender identity,” said Lucas Horns, one of the boutique organizers.
+“They don’t always have the resources to buy themselves clothes, or sometimes their parents won’t support them in buying clothes that match their gender identity,” said Lucas Horns, Director of Project Rainbow.

 According to advocates, not being able to express yourself freely and comfortably can have detrimental emotional and mental health effects on children and teens ranging from depression to suicide.